angrybacon/doomsday-wiki/markdown/articles/2020/01/01/echoes-of-the-past.md

 ## Matchups and sideboarding based on broad category

-### Fair Blue Decks (Slghtly Favorable, how much depends a lot on the specfic opponent)
+### Fair Blue Decks

+_Slightly favorable, how much depends a lot on the specfic opponent._

 It may seem suprising on the surface, but this deck is fine against blue decks.
 Refilling a blue mage's hand or going all in on Doomsday may not seem like good